erditaskin/tracky/README.md

 2. It uses redux and redux thunk to manage state.
 3. Timeline and auth states are persisted with redux-persist in localstorage.
 4. Project is configured to run up on docker as well
+5. Project uses Material UI components for various UI elements.
-5. What project offers is a simple body measurement tracking system which you can add/edit/delete various of data and it shows those data as a timeline tree.
+6. What project offers is a simple body measurement tracking system which you can add/edit/delete various of data and it shows those data as a timeline tree.

 ## Firebase Conf